 Steak Frites

 You wouldn’t make hand-cut, hand-fried french fries for just anyone, would you?
-Save this bistro-worthy recipe designed for two from Jo Chan, Chef-Partner of Austin’s Bureau de Poste, for someone you really care about.
+Save this bistro-worthy recipe (designed for two) from Austin-based chef Jo Chan for someone you really care about—it'll make the up to 24-hour steak marination time feel worthwhile.

 Eggplant Parmesan

 Romantic dinners don’t have to be fussy.
-This cozy, layered dish from Chef Jesse Griffiths of Austin’s Dai Due is the perfect example of that, excellent for a chilly weeknight at home—preferably with a glass of good red wine.
+This cozy, layered dish from Chef Jesse Griffiths of Austin’s Dai Due is the perfect example of that, excellent for a February weeknight at home—preferably paired with verdant salad and a glass of good red wine.

 Caramelized Mushroom Lasagna